alwesam/udportfolio/README.md

 ### The goals of this project:

-1) Optimizing index.html to achieve a PageSpeed score of 90 on both mobile and desktop platforms
+1) Optimizing index.html to achieve a PageSpeed score of 90 on both mobile and desktop platforms.

-2) Optimizing views/pizza.html to achieve a consistent frame rate of 60fps when scrolling in the page
+2) Optimizing views/pizza.html to achieve a consistent frame rate of 60fps when scrolling in the page.

 3) Optimizing views/pizza.html so that the time to resize pizzas (using slider) is less than 5 ms.

 ----------------------------------

 ### To visit the project website:

-The optimized pages are hosted at: alwesam.github.com/udportfolio
+The optimized pages are hosted at: alwesam.github.io/udportfolio

 ------------------------------------